Ecwid/ecwid-api-docs/includes/_payment_api.md

 ---- | ------- | --------------
 id | number | Order item ID.
-Can be used to address the item in the order, e.g. to manage ordered items. productId | number | Store product ID categoryId |  number  | ID of the category this product belongs to.
-If the product belongs to many categories, categoryID will return the ID of the default product category.
-If the product doesn't belong to any category, `0` is returned price | number | Price of ordered item in the cart productPrice | number | Basic product price without options markups, wholesale discounts etc. weight |  number | Product weight
+Can be used to address the item in the order, e.g. to manage ordered items. productId | number | Store product ID categoryId |  number  | ID of category this product was added to cart from.
+If the product was added to cart from API or Search page, `categoryID` will return `-1` price | number | Price of ordered item in the cart productPrice | number | Basic product price without options markups, wholesale discounts etc. weight |  number | Product weight